-Have you ever lied to friends or family hide the extent of your gambling?
+- Have you ever lied to friends or family about your gambling?

-Have you ever put relationships, a job, or school or work opportunities under jeopardy because of gambling?
+- Have you ever put relationships, a job, school, or work opportunities in jeopardy because of gambling?

-If you answer yes to any of these, you may need to seek help.
-But don’t panic: There are free and confidential services our there designed to get you the help you may need.
+If you answer “yes” to any of these, you may need to seek help.
+But don’t panic —there are heaps of free and confidential services that are designed to get you the help you may need.

 I have money problems due to my gambling habits, is this bad?

-Do you plan how to get more gambling money?
+- Do you plan or scheme how to get more gambling money?

-Do you need to up amount of money you gamble with to chase the endorphin rush?
+- Do you need to continually increase the amount of money you gamble with to chase the endorphin rush?

-I think someone I know has gambling problems. is there anything I can do to help them?
+I think someone I know has a gambling problem — is there anything I can do to help them?

-Yes, there are resources available for you to help a loved one — but with any addiction the person who it effects has to be ready to receive help before change can happen.
+Yes, there are resources available for you to help a loved one — but with any addiction, the afflicted person has to be ready to receive help before change can happen.

-In some cases you can self-exclude from both online and live casinos in one go.
-You can also choose to self exclude for a number of months, years or for life.
-It means once you have done this, the casino cannot let you in to play any time of game, and this goes for both online and live services.
+In some cases, you can self-exclude from both online and live casinos in one go.
+You can also choose how long to self-exclude for — a number of months, years, or for life.
+Once you have self-excluded, the casino cannot let you play any games or place any bets — and this goes for both online and live services.

-Jump to your state via our navigation bar in this guide to see what self exclusion options are available in your state.
+Jump to your state via our navigation bar on the left of this guide to see what self-exclusion options are available in your state.

 I am embarrassed to seek help, what confidential services are there?